xianggebenben/GraphSL/README.md

 This is the source code of the GraphSL(Graph Source Localization) library to support the research and development of the graph learning community.

-Feel free to Email Junxiang Wang (junxiang.wang@alumni.emory.edu) if you have any questions.

 # Introduction

 ## Problem Definition